jasongaylord/JasonGaylord.com/_posts/2025/03/2025-03-28-techbash-2025-call-for-speakers-ends-soon.md

 bitly: https://www.jasongaylord.com/blog/2025/03/28/techbash-2025-call-for-speakers-ends-soon
 ---

 Attention all speakers: The time to submit your sessions for TechBash 2025 is now!
 The CFP ends Monday, March 31st.
+Be sure to get your sessions in today!

 The TechBash 2025 Call for Speakers is now open.
 The CFP is open now through March 31, 2025.
 To submit to TechBash 2025, [click here](https://jasong.us/tb2025cfp).
 The event takes place in Pocono Manor, PA this November 4-7, 2025.